Concern

 - Downward-pointing nipples

-What causes Tuberous Breast Deformity?
+What causes Tuberous Breast Deformity

 - Abnormal connective tissue formation during breast development in puberty